 Or if you’ve made a batch of these, they’re easy to cut into wedges for bite sized pieces.

-You’ll find the official recipe below, but first, using the technique, let’s take a look at more flavor combinations that work incredibly well for this tortilla pizza recipe.
+You’ll find the official recipe for how to make a tortilla pizza below, but first, using the technique, let’s take a look at more flavor combinations that work incredibly well for this tortilla pizza recipe.

-All combination amounts are for 4 6-inch street taco flour tortillas.
+Note: All combination measurement amounts are for 4, 6-inch street taco flour tortillas.

 THAI ONE ON, Pizza Tortilla Recipe

 - Sauce – 2 cups Thai Peanut Sauce (purchased)

 - 1 cup roasted red bell pepper, chopped